Welcome to our review of Nature’s Evolutionary Diet Dog Food.

 Other Ingredients

-It retains many benefits of whole fish, like omega-3 fatty acids for healthy skin and fur, but its quality depends on where the fish comes from and it’s processing method.
+It retains many benefits of whole fish, like omega-3 fatty acids for healthy skin and fur, but its quality depends on the fish species and its processing method.

 → Natural flavor is an ingredient derived from plant or animal sources used to enhance taste and palatability.